-An architectural design can be as grand as you would like it to be, but without a matching building or structural design it is worthless.
-Many different areas of construction come together here: architecture/aesthetics, building material properties, building science (e.g. thermal insulation, sound insulation, and fire insulation), building biology, structural engineering, mechanical systems, building costs, building regulations, and others.
-This is why it is so important to design buildings in a holistic way by optimizing the whole through optimizing the many different design parameters instead of focusing on a few select individual criteria.
+An architectural design can be as grand as you like, but without a corresponding structural design, it is worthless.
+Many areas of construction converge here, including architecture, aesthetics, building material properties, building science (e.g. thermal, sound, and fire insulation), building biology, structural engineering, mechanical systems, building costs, and building regulations.
+This is why a holistic approach to building design is so important.
+This approach optimizes the whole by considering many different design parameters instead of focusing on a few select criteria.

 In this Building Biology Course, building professionals can find information to help them design better buildings by incorporating building biology criteria.
-Nonprofessionals tend to be quickly overwhelmed.
-However, to foster interdisciplinary cooperation, they can familiarize themselves with the various topics so they can communicate with building professionals and recognize when design suggestions by building material suppliers or planners/contractors are in need of improvement from a building biology perspective.
+Non-professionals may quickly become overwhelmed.
+However, to foster interdisciplinary cooperation, they can familiarize themselves with the various topics so they can communicate with building professionals and recognize when design suggestions from building material suppliers or planners/contractors could be improved from a building biology perspective.

-Architectural physiology deals with fitting buildings, spaces, building components, furniture, and mechanical systems to human needs to promote their health, well-being, and performance.
-Key issues include anatomy-based measurements as well as medical or ergonomic and safety-related requirements of furniture and furnishings.
+Architectural physiology is the study of adapting buildings, spaces, components, furniture, and mechanical systems to human needs in order to promote health, well-being, and performance.
+Key issues include anatomy-based measurements and the medical, ergonomic, and safety requirements of furniture.
+Another important consideration is accessibility, which enables people with physical disabilities to participate in everyday life.

 Without light there would be no life on Earth.
 Life is essential to our well-being and health.